Going Batty: Bats, Caves, and Echolocation

 by Megan Mora Fuentes

 A unique unit study is a fun way to add some interest to the midterm slumps.
-In this Homeschool Living post, explore the world of bats and learn about echolocation with hands-on activities, then take an afternoon (or more!) away from the books for a breathtaking field trip.
+In this Homeschool Living, explore the world of bats and learn about echolocation with hands-on activities, then take an afternoon (or more!) away from the books for a breathtaking field trip.

 Download this free bat unit study from Royal, Baloo, and Logi-bear Too.
 This short collection of activities and worksheets is designed to help young students exercise their research skills.

-You can find information about the 16 species of bats found in Virginia, including their federal and state protected status, maps of the areas each type is typically found, conservation efforts, and more at the Center for Human-Wildlife Conflict Resolution website.
+You can find information about the 17 species of bats found in Virginia, including their federal and state protected status, maps of the areas each type is typically found, conservation efforts, tips on how to safely deal with nuisance bats, and more at the Virginia Department of Wildlife Resources website.

 “Show caves” are an excellent way to experience the wonder and mystery of underground caverns in a controlled and guided environment.